Phillips' South Shields looking to make history

 A new £3m stand, which includes 15 executive boxes, has been opened this season as they try and create a ground that would be suitable for the EFL, with a record crowd of more than 3,500 expected at the First Cloud Arena.

-Off the pitch, the club's foundation works with over 1,000 children to get them involved in sport as they look to make a positive impact in their local community.
+Off the pitch, the club's foundation works with more than 1,000 children to get them involved in sport as they look to make a positive impact in their local community.

 "We want to create something sustainable here, but we're not at the level I want to us to be yet," Thompson said.